 But what makes Cuba really special is the bustling life and the old coloured cars.
 The fruit carts and wooden carvings stores.
 The cigar smell in the air, the colourful art paintings and the friendly glass of rum.
 And the music, which makes the locals have a natural sensitivity to the rhythms, is the country´s soul.

-– The best time to travel is November to May.
+– The best time to travel is from November to May.
 However bookings over the peak season -December to March- should be made well in advance.

 – The Caribbean hurricane season runs from July to October with August and September usually receiving the most rainfall.